tradle/cloudpal/README.md

 ## Premise
-_The world seems to swing back and forth between personal and shared economy.
-We are entering into another cycle of Perso nal computing, Cloud PC._
+_The world seems to swing back and forth between personal and shared computing models.
+We are about to enter into another cycle of Personal computing, Cloud PC._

 1. **What makes this possible**.
 Linux evolved in the last 5-10 years to let us create a beautful and powerful Cloud, dedicated to a personal use.
 We believe this is the next evolutionary cycle of Personal Computing, after PCs and Mobiles.